Milwaukee Heritage Apple Project - finding ways to bring diverse, place based, rare varieties of apples to our tables.

 The Milwaukee Apple—just one of hundreds of endangered fruits that have disappeared from our plates and have been replaced by fewer than a dozen commercial varieties.
-Slow Food WiSE joins the handful of orchardists and chefs who are bringing antique apples back to our tables by adopting the Milwaukee Apple as one of several place-based varietals we’d like to save.
+Slow Food WiSE joins the handful of orchardists, producers and chefs who are bringing antique apples back to our tables by promoting their work, and adopting the Milwaukee Apple as one of several place-based varietals we’d like to save.
 Slow Food WiSE has “adopted” the Milwaukee varietal due to its ties to our region and its exceptional taste.

 This seedling apple varietal was found under a Duchess tree and then developed by George Jeffrey of Milwaukee, WI.
 It appeared in commerce around 1899.
 It’s tough but thin skin is greenish yellow and marbled, blushed with reds.
-Its yellowish white flesh is tender and with a pleasant tart, green apple flavor.
-The Milwaukee Apple is wonderful in pies, in cider, and good for most uses except as a fresh eating apple, unless sliced paper thin and paired with a Wisconsin cheese.
+Its yellowish white flesh is quite dry and dense with a pleasant tart, green apple flavor.
+The Milwaukee Apple makes great dried apple slices, holds its shape well in pies and tarts, and is lovely sliced paper thin and paired with a Wisconsin cheese.
 It is also wonderful in ciders.

 * Ripens: Sep, Oct

 –Description adapted from the Renewing America’s Food Traditions Alliance, Forgotten Fruits of the Great Lakes Region Project with input from local chefs and eaters.

 After working with local chefs, including Todd Moore, Greg Leon, and Peter Sandroni, to learn more about the culinary aspects of this unique apple, Slow Food WiSE realized it might very well belong on Slow Food’s Ark of Taste- a living catalog of delicious and distinctive foods facing extinction.
 Plans to board the Milwaukee Apple to the Ark of Taste are underway.